sami-dev/MultiBrandLoginPage/README.md

 # E. Configure, Deploy and Run Web Applications<a id="sec-5" name="sec-5"></a>
 TODO - Run and Test Web Applications
+App Settings - Web.Config for each project
+OIDC - Notification handler for Startup file
+Normally, OIDC will determine brand from hostname.
+For this demo, we will use Id
+SAML2: Startup - SecurityIdentityProvider

+Login Pages: Map Relay State to redirect URL
+SignIn Controller - Send relaystate back to Authorization server MVC App - stylesheets for each brand - responsive design - internationalized - Okta Sign-in widget support internationalization

 Sections - for WebConfig
 2 Apps - Unprotected, Login page and User profile page (for each) Azure - deployment